Ministry staff misconduct claim as inquiry into government agencies' use of private investigators Thompson and Clark widened

 "I have also asked for our internal processes, policies and guidance to be reviewed to ensure that our (necessary and important) engagement with private sector providers is professional, appropriate and even-handed" Kitteridge wrote.

+Minister Responsible for the NZSIS Andrew Little said he had been briefed on the issue.

+"As it is an employment matter I have confidence in the Director-General of Security to conduct a thorough internal investigation."

-The investigation comes as the Ministry for Primary Industries says it has uncovered evidence of potential serious staff misconduct involving the private investigation firm.
+Kitteridge's investigation comes as the Ministry for Primary Industries says it has uncovered evidence of potential serious staff misconduct dating back some years.

 "The misconduct was uncovered as part of the preparation of a response to an Official Information Act request for all correspondence between MPI employees and Thompson & Clark Investigations Ltd (TCIL)," the Ministry for Primary Industries (MPI) said in a statement.